Nancy LT Hamilton

 Welcome to the art of making tools!
-This section will focus on making Chasing and Repousse´ tools but, once you know how to anneal, harden and temper steel, the tool making possibilities are endless: Think hammers, chisels, bezel pushers, etc.
+This page focuses on making Chasing and Repousse´ tools but, once you know how to anneal, harden and temper steel, the tool making possibilities are endless: Think hammers, chisels, bezel pushers, etc.

 Steel Qualities and Phases